Motives Behind Withholding a Child and Its Consequences

 But what happens when one parent unjustifiably withholds a child from the other parent?

-For in depth and tailored advice to your situation, it’s a good idea to seek legal advice from a professional family lawyer.
+For in-depth and tailored advice to your situation, it’s a good idea to seek legal advice from a professional family lawyer.

-Reasons Other Parent is Withholding Child
+Reasons Other Parents are Withholding Child

 There are several psychological reasons why the other parent, for instance, a mother is withholding child from the father.
 While it’s essential to stress that the following behaviours are not healthy or productive for the child or parents involved, they do occur.